This is the best vegan sour cream I’ve ever had. For real.

 Otherwise, stand up and dust yourself off, put the lid back on, and put the jar in the fridge.

-The cream will continue to thicken in the fridge, so depending on how you will be using it, you can always add a splash of water and give it a stir for a thinner consistency.
+The cream will continue to thicken in the fridge.
+Depending on how you will be using it, you can always add a splash of water and give it a stir for a thinner consistency.

 When I make batches of this, I usually use the whole jar within a week.